kevinboone/solunar2/README.md

 ## Author

-`solunar` is maintained by Kevin Boone, and release for general use under the terms of the GNU Public Licence, v3.0.
+`solunar` is maintained by Kevin Boone, and released for general use under the terms of the GNU Public Licence, v3.0.